Jayian1890/DHT_Hunter/config_system_implementation_final_summary.md

 The configuration system has been successfully implemented, allowing users to customize all aspects of the DHT Hunter application through a single JSON configuration file.
 The system is modular, well-documented, and follows best practices for configuration management in C++ applications.

 All core components have been updated to use the configuration system, and comprehensive documentation has been created for both users and developers.
-The remaining optional tasks (hot-reloading and API endpoints) can be implemented in the future if desired.
+The optional tasks (hot-reloading and API endpoints) have also been implemented, providing a complete and robust configuration system.

+The hot-reloading feature allows the application to detect changes to the configuration file and automatically reload it without requiring a restart.
+This is particularly useful for long-running applications where downtime should be minimized.

+The API endpoints provide a way for users to view and modify the configuration through the web interface, making it easier to manage the application's settings without having to edit the configuration file directly.